Meteorology: Meteorology after Aristotle

-Meteorology continued to be studied and developed over the centuries, but it wasn't until the Renaissance in the 14th to 17th centuries that significant advancements were made in the field.
+Meteorology continued to be studied and developed over the centuries, but it was not until the Renaissance in the 14th to 17th centuries that significant advancements were made in the field.
 Scientists such as Galileo and Descartes introduced new methods and ideas, leading to the scientific revolution in meteorology.

-Speculation on the cause of the flooding of the Nile ended when Erastothenes, according to Proclus, stated that it was known that man had gone to the sources of the Nile and observed the rains, although interest in its implications continued.
+Speculation on the cause of the flooding of the Nile ended when Eratosthenes, according to Proclus, stated that it was known that man had gone to the sources of the Nile and observed the rains, although interest in its implications continued.

 During the era of Roman Greece and Europe, scientific interest in meteorology waned.
 In the 1st century BC, most natural philosophers claimed that the clouds and winds extended up to 111 miles, but Posidonius thought that they reached up to five miles, after which the air is clear, liquid and luminous.
 He closely followed Aristotle's theories.
 By the end of the second century BC, the center of science shifted from Athens to Alexandria, home to the ancient Library of Alexandria.
 In the 2nd century AD, Ptolemy's Almagest dealt with meteorology, because it was considered a subset of astronomy.
 He gave several astrological weather predictions.
-He constructed a map of the world divided into climactic zones by their illumination, in which the length of the Summer solstice increased by half an hour per zone between the equator and the Arctic.
+He constructed a map of the world divided into climatic zones by their illumination, in which the length of the Summer solstice increased by half an hour per zone between the equator and the Arctic.
 Ptolemy wrote on the atmospheric refraction of light in the context of astronomical observations.

 In 25 AD, Pomponius Mela, a Roman geographer, formalized the climatic zone system.
-In 63-64 AD, Seneca wrote Naturales quaestiones.
+In 63–64 AD, Seneca wrote Naturales quaestiones.
 It was a compilation and synthesis of ancient Greek theories.
 However, theology was of foremost importance to Seneca, and he believed that phenomena such as lightning were tied to fate.
-The second book(chapter) of Pliny's Natural History covers meteorology.
+The second book (chapter) of Pliny the Elder's Natural History covers meteorology.
 He states that more than twenty ancient Greek authors studied meteorology.
-He didn't make any personal contributions, and the value of his work is in preserving earlier speculation, much like Seneca's work.
+He did not make any personal contributions, and the value of his work is in preserving earlier speculation, much like Seneca's work.

 From 400 to 1100, scientific learning in Europe was preserved by the clergy.
 Isidore of Seville devoted a considerable attention to meteorology in Etymologiae, De ordine creaturum and De natura rerum.
-Bede the Venerable was the first Englishman to write about the weather in De Natura Rerum in 703.
+Bede the Venerable was the first Englishman to write about the weather in De natura rerum in 703.
 The work was a summary of then extant classical sources.
-However, Aristotle's works were largely lost until the twelfth century, including Meteorologica.
+However, Aristotle's works were largely lost until the 12th century, including Meteorologica.
 Isidore and Bede were scientifically minded, but they adhered to the letter of Scripture.

 Islamic civilization translated many ancient works into Arabic which were transmitted and translated in western Europe to Latin.